cupcakearmy/svelte-hint/README.md

 # svelte-hint

-Svelte library for tooltips internally powered by the awesome [Popper.js](https://popper.js.org/) with sensible default values.
+Svelte library for tooltips internally powered by the awesome [Fluent UI](https://floating-ui.com/) with sensible default values.

 Check out the **[demo](https://svelte-hint.pages.dev/)** to see it in action.